 |Not||!||Excludes all objects that match the filter.|

-- In Configuration Manager go to User AccountsSearch Rules.
+- In Configuration Manager, go to User AccountsSearch Rules.

 - Click Add Search Rule.

-- (Optional) Select the Base DN.
+- Enter the base DN.

 - Click OK.